inoxlang/inox/docs/scripting-basics.md

 **%{userId: 1.0}** is a pattern that matches any object with the shape: **{userId: 1.0, ...}**.

-Alternatively you can use a **lazy expression** to filter posts:
+Alternatively you can use a **quoted expression** to filter posts:
 ```
 user1_posts = filter_iterable!(posts, @($.userId == 1.0))
 ```

-ℹ️ Surrounding an expression with @(...) creates a lazy expression that is evaluated for each post.
+ℹ️ Surrounding an expression with @(...) creates a quoted expression that is evaluated for each post.

 ### Extract